Huzzaifaa/Huzzaifaa.github.io/Resume.md

 ## Summary

-Results-oriented professional with 4 years of experience in Computer Science.
-Proven track record of coding.
-Adept at Leading and Managing.
-Seeking opportunities to leverage coding to contribute to my organization.
+Looking to put my coding skills to use for my organization.
+Four years experience with proven results.

 ---